mikumatsunaga/mikumatsunaga.github.io/_pages/about.md

 After finishing LL.B. in international legal studies, I earned Master of Public Policy (GraSPP, University of Tokyo), Master of Politics (Wilf Family Department of Politics, NYU), and Ph.D.
 (Department of Government, University of Essex).
 Previously, I worked as a postdoctoral research fellow at Department of Economics and Graduate School of Economics at University of Tokyo.

+When I’m not working, you can find me practicing Iaido, attending Pilates classes, or hunting for the perfect raspberry chocolate pairing.